Dovatti/Dovatti/README.md

 ### Hi there, I'm Mattia - aka [Dovatti] 👋

-## I'm an Italian Husband, Developer, and Military
+## I'm an Italian Developer and Designer
 - 🔭 I’m currently working on database
 - 🌱 I’m currently learning SQL
 - 👯 I’m looking to collaborate with no one